containerize-com/Products/en/marketplace/reaction/installation.md

 Next, browse Open Commerce login page interface for administrators and shop managers at localhost:4080.
 Register your account and configure shops to manage product orders from the Open Commerce admin dashboard.
 You can visit the GraphQL playground at localhost:3000/graphql.
 You can also view your Open Commerce storefront built with Next.JS at http://localhost:4000

 Congratulations!
-You have now set up the Reaction Commerce successfully.
+You have now set up the Reaction Commerce ecommerce software for small business successfully.
 Enjoy!